 Commission sales people take annual vacation and receive vacation pay the same as other employees.
 Vacation pay is paid on all commissions earned – it is not incorporated into the commission rate.
 Commissions paid during an employee’s annual vacation are not vacation pay.

-Example: Robyn completes her first year of work at a new job on February 28, 2009 and has earned two weeks of vacation.
-She takes her two weeks off in July 2009.
-Before she goes on vacation, her employer pays her vacation pay – four percent of her gross earnings from March 1, 2008 to February 28, 2009.
-This pay is included in her gross wages for 2009.
-Robyn does not receive any regular wages for the two weeks that she is on vacation.
+Example: An employee completes their first year of work at a new job on February 28, 2019.
+They take two weeks off in July.
+Before they go on vacation, their employer pays the employee the vacation pay they earned over the previous year – four percent of their gross earnings from March 1, 2018 to February 28, 2019.
+The vacation pay is added to their gross wages for 2019.
+The employee doesn't receive any regular wages for the two weeks that they are on vacation.

 When employment ends, employees must be paid all remaining vacation pay